JiaweiZhuang/xESMF/doc/index.rst

 - First, `search for existing issues <https://help.github.com/en/articles/searching-issues-and-pull-requests>`_.
 Other people are likely to hit the same problem and probably have already found the solution.

 - For a new bug, please `craft a minimal bug report <https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports>`_ with reproducible code.
-Use synthetic data or `upload <https://help.github.com/en/articles/file-attachments-on-issues-and-pull-requests>`_ a small sample of input data (~1 MB) so I can quickly reproducible your error.
+Use synthetic data or `upload <https://help.github.com/en/articles/file-attachments-on-issues-and-pull-requests>`_ a small sample of input data (~1 MB) so I can quickly reproduce your error.

 - For platform-dependent problems (such as kernel dying and installation error), please also show how to reproduce your system environment, otherwise I have no way to diagnose the issue.
 The best approach is probably finding an `official Docker image <https://docs.docker.com/docker-hub/official_images/>`_ that is closest to your OS (such as `Ubuntu <https://hub.docker.com/_/ubuntu/>`_ or `CentOS <https://hub.docker.com/_/centos/>`_), and build your Python environment starting with such image, to see whether the error still exists.
 Alternatively you can select from public cloud images, such as `Amazon Machine Images <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html>`_ or `Google Cloud Images <https://cloud.google.com/compute/docs/images>`_.
 If the error only happens on your institution's HPC cluster, please contact the system administrator for help.